 Bribery Act 2010

-This practice note explains in more detail the provisions of the Bribery Act and provides information on the procedures that firms can put in place to prevent bribery being carried out on their behalf.
+It provides information on procedures that firms can put in place to reduce the risk of bribery being carried out for or on their behalf.

 This practice note is the Law Society’s view of good practice in this area, and is not legal advice.
 For more information see the legal status.